P-muriuki/Hospital_Management_System/README.md

 # GOAL
 1. Create a program that manages patients information.
-The program should be able to:
+(DONE) The program should be able to:
 a.
 Collect user information.
 b.
 Store user information.
 c.
 Find user information when given a name to search.

 2. Test the program using unit tests.
+(DONE)

 3. Create APIs for the program for it's web development.